What is an Opioid and Opiate Use Disorder?

 Our Opioid and Opiate Addiction Treatment Center Options

 There are a number of factors to consider when looking at our opioid and opiate addiction treatment options.
 Some things to consider include which opioid the patient is addicted to, how long the addiction has lasted, and what the effects have been.
 We use this context to create personalized treatment plans from the following options:

 - Cognitive behavioral therapy.
 This is a popular option for substance abuse treatment because it helps the patient identify when, where, and why they might abuse the substance and develop an approach to cope with these situations.

 - Group therapy.
 Oakvine has vast experience treating opioid and opiate use disorder, and we can introduce other patients in recovery to build support groups that help you get better each day.

 - Family therapy.
 One of the normal symptoms of long-term opioid abuse is turning your back on family members.
 We can help repair those relationships.
 We also believe it’s important to educate your family so they are willing to support you in any way they can.

 Get Help Now at our Opioid Addiction Treatment Center

-Oakvine’s drug rehabs Austin Texas center is here to help.
+Oakvine’s PHP treatment program or IOP drug rehab program is here to help.
 We specialize in opioid and opiate addiction treatment.
 Our protocols are based on what substance you use, what physical and psychological problems it might have caused, and other context from your life.
 We will create a custom treatment plan and work with you closely to help you achieve long-term sobriety.

 In 2018, nearly 70% of the drug overdoses in the United States involved an opioid.
 Fortunately, Oakvine can help you return you to the path of a healthy sober life.
 Many dedicated people recover from opioid and opiate addiction, and we’re here to help you do the same.
-Contact our opioid and opiate drug rehabs via email or call us right now at (877) 255-6890.
+Start your recovery and call us at (877) 255-6890.